ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ### Use your own TLS Certificates (Optional)
 {: #deploy-k8-tls-fw}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console uses TLS certificates to secure the communication between the console and your blockchain nodes and between the console and your browser.
+The Fabric Operations Console uses TLS certificates to secure the communication between the console and your blockchain nodes and between the console and your browser.
 You have the option of creating your own TLS certificates and providing them to the console by using a Kubernetes secret.
 If you skip this step, the console creates its own self-signed TLS certificates during deployment.

 This step needs to be performed before the console is deployed.
 {: important}